Your surveys run every 6-12 months ·

 No connection between them.

 Most organisations believe they have a managed people strategy.
 They have surveys that run every quarter.
-They have training programmes for their managers.
+They have training programs for their managers.
 Many now have AI tools that monitor communications to understand team health.

 All three have budget lines.
 All three have ownership.
 All three have been in place for years.